 Social withdrawal and avoidance are pronounced.

 Over-Idealisation of the deceased.

 Complicated Grief Therapy (developed by M. Katherine Shear, MD) is a research-validated composite psychotherapy treatment protocol that has shown better response rates than interpersonal psychotherapy for people presenting with complicated grief.
 Liz is available for Complicated Grief assessment and treatment.

-Sessions are 60 minutes and cost €100.
+After an initial assessment, weekly sessions are 50-60 minutes and cost €100.
 Treatment for complicated grief involves a 16 week commitment.
 Sessions via Skype are also possible.

 email@example.com/ 087 2934699